Capital project

 $1.7M capital project would make needed repairs with no tax impact

-While at the polls on Tuesday, May 21, Roscoe Central School District voters will decide on a $1.7 million capital project that includes projects that address health, safety and environmental concerns and would carry no additional financial burden on taxpayers.
+While at the polls on Tuesday, May 21, Roscoe Central School District voters approved a $1.7 million capital project, 224-72, that includes projects that address health, safety and environmental concerns and carries no additional financial burden on taxpayers.

-The capital project would be funded through $725,000 in capital reserve funds and $975,000 in serial bonds.
-The state would reimburse allowable costs through building aid at 51.9%.
-The district has debt that will be retiring in the next two years that this project, if approved, would replace.
-Because the debt load would then remain about the same, residents would not experience a tax increase from this project.
+The capital project will be funded through $725,000 in capital reserve funds and $975,000 in serial bonds.
+The state will reimburse allowable costs through building aid at 51.9%.
+The district has debt that will be retiring in the next two years that this project will replace.
+Because the debt load would then remain about the same, residents will not experience a tax increase from this project.

 “The debt service carried by the district is a factor in determining the district’s tax levy limit,” School Business Official Jeffrey Froehlich said.
 “If debt service drops off, it will have a negative impact on the district’s calculated tax levy in the future.”